linux-chenxing/linux-chenxing.org/isp/index.md

 # ISP/Debug tool

-# ISP protocol

-Some details on the protocol are [here](http://boeglin.org/blog/index.php?entry=Flashing-a-BenQ-Z-series-for-free%40dom%40).
-The same windows tool is used for all MStar chips it seems so this is probably valid across the board.

-## mercury 5

-Doing an i2cdetect scan on the uart pins of the mercury gives these two i2c addresses.
+The chips have an i2c slave behind the uart pins that seems to work even when the uart is on.

+For example on a mercury5 device with the uart pins connected to the i2c controller of a board running linux we can see two slaves on the bus:

 ```
 $ i2cdetect -y 0